Ms. Olympia

+The male professional bodybuilding equivalent of the Ms. Olympia is the Mr. Olympia.
+The natural professional female bodybuilding equivalent to the Ms. Olympia is the INBA/PNBA Natural Olympia.

 History

-1980 – 1989
+1980–1989

-In 1980, the first Ms. Olympia (initially known as the "Miss" Olympia) was held with Rachel McLish winning and becoming the first Ms. Olympia.
-Rachel was dethroned by Ritva Elomaa in 1981, but regained the title in 1982.
+In 1980 the first Ms. Olympia (initially known as the "Miss" Olympia) was held with Rachel McLish winning and becoming the first Ms. Olympia.
+McLish was dethroned by Ritva Elomaa in 1981, but regained the title in 1982.
+In the 1981 contest, the announcer and co-head judge Oscar State called out the wrong names for the poseoff segment, overlooking Laura Combes on the list which denied her those extra points.

 George Snyder lost the rights to the Ms. Olympia in 1982, and after this the contestants were no longer hand-picked, but instead qualified for the Ms. Olympia through placings in lesser contests.
 As female bodybuilding grew and progressed, the competitors' level of training gradually increased, with most of the competitors in the earliest shows having very little weight training experience, and the sport slowly evolving towards more muscular physiques.
-This trend started to emerge in 1983, with McLish not competing in the big shows, Carla Dunlap won the 1983 Ms. Olympia.
+This trend started to emerge in 1983 when with McLish not competing in the big shows, Carla Dunlap won the 1983 Ms. Olympia.
 Dunlap possessed a much more muscular physique than previous Ms. Olympia winners McLish or Elomaa.

-In 1984, Corinna Everson won the Ms. Olympia title in Montreal Canada, the first competition to be held outside the United States.
+In 1984, Corinna Everson won the Ms. Olympia title in Montreal, the first competition to be held outside the United States.
 Everson would go on to win six consecutive Ms. Olympia titles in a row before retiring in 1989 undefeated as a professional, the only woman ever to accomplish this.